leoebfolsom/leoebfolsom.github.io/README.md

 git fetch upstream
 ```
 5. Make a change in your fork, and then push to GitHub.
 GitHub will then allow you to open a PR to merge your changes into the main repo.

+See [this helpful tutorial](https://www.atlassian.com/git/tutorials/git-forks-and-upstreams) for more details on git forks and upstreams.